-Use thoroughly washed clean Shoulder Ballast meeting the requirements of Standard Specifications 9-03.9(2), or alternatively, use non-washed Shoulder Ballast that has minimum void ratio of 35% and less than 5% passing the US #4 sieve.
+Use thoroughly washed clean Permeable Ballast meeting the requirements of Standard Specifications (2010) 9-03.9(2), or alternatively, use non-washed Permeable Ballast that has minimum void ratio of 35%.

 C. Water Quality Treatment Layer

 The BSM specifications in D6-04.1 meet the soil requirements for Runoff Treatment; see Section D6-01.1 for more information.